 - Fall, Spring, or Summer.
 (Summer sessions are composed of Summer I and Summer II.)
 Two summer sessions are equivalent to one regular semester.
 Thus, for instance, a student could include both summer sessions and a subsequent fall semester to fulfill this requirement.

-- The academic amnesty must be requested prior to completion of MPCC diploma or degree requirements
+- The academic amnesty must be requested prior to completion of the MPCC diploma or degree requirements.

 If approved, the courses and grades of the semester(s) affected will appear on the transcript with the notation that academic amnesty was granted.
-Since academic amnesty may affect financial aid awards, a student receiving financial aid should contact the Office of Financial Aid prior to applying for amnesty.
+Since academic amnesty may affect financial aid awards, a student receiving financial aid should contact Financial Aid prior to applying for amnesty.

 Mid-Plains Community College is committed to academic integrity and honesty as an essential component of MPCC as an academic institution.
 All members of MPCC’s academic community (administrators, staff, faculty, and students) share the responsibility of maintaining that integrity.
-Violations of academic integrity include acts such as plagiarism, cheating, fabrication, obtaining unauthorized materials from the internet, allowing others to write or compose your work; or using the work of other students, not citing the original sources, facilitating misconduct, and assisting others in actions that are related to these violations of academic integrity.
+Violations of academic integrity include acts such as plagiarism, cheating, fabrication, obtaining unauthorized materials from the internet, allowing others to write or compose your work, using the work of other students, not citing the original sources, facilitating misconduct, and/or assisting others in actions that are related to these violations of academic integrity.
 Students who partake in violations of academic integrity at MPCC are subject to sanctions as described below.
 Students are granted due process and the right to appeal any decision regarding an academic integrity violation.